Boofy360/fade-zone-barbers/README.md

     3. Once activated the page will load the relevant internal link in the same tab.

 2. Navigational Bar
+    1. Navigate to any of the three pages.
+    2. The "active" class will be applied to the link relevant to the page the user is on.
+    3. Font size is increased, gold color applied to the text, and a gold bottom border will also apply.

+3. Social Media Icons
     1. Hover the cursor over any of the social media icons.
     2. The hover pseudo class will transition the icon from white to gold.
     3. Once activated the page will load the relevant external link in a separate tab.

-3. Contact Form Text Inputs
+4. Contact Form Text Inputs
     1. Go to the "Contact" page.
     2. Activate any of the text input fields.
     3. The background color will transition from black to white.

-4. Contact Form Submit Input
+5. Contact Form Submit Input
     1. Go to the "Contact" page.
     2. Hover the cursor over the input submit button.
     3. The background color will transition from black to gold.